adrihans/Decoding_NER_Biases/docs/index.md

 | *Comparison of basic model performances on a test sentence.* |

-We can see that only two models -md and trf- have the same -and the good- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance sm and md models have recognized `NLP` as an organization name.
+We can see that only two models -`md` and `trf`- have the same -and the good- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance `sm` and `md` models have recognized `NLP` as an organization name.
 This will be detailed in the next parts on the applications, but then the results depend greatly on the kind of model being used.
 At the end, to get a measure of the average bias - if there is one - we also computed the average score of model on each test.

 ### :passport_control: First names

-Firstly, since we were really inspired by the article, but also because we thought they were not going far enough, we tested our hypothesis of existing biases in NER models on first names.
+Firstly, since we were really inspired by [the article](https://arxiv.org/pdf/2008.03415.pdf), but also because, as we explained, we thought they were not going far enough, we tested our hypothesis of existing biases in NER models on first names.

-The template was not hard to find, and we used the winogender one.
-It consists of ...
-We had to clean the sentences, here again quite inspring ourself with the article.

-Then, when we found datasets with first names and some additional information, we could replace the blanks by real first names and then compute statistics.

-For other datasets than the one coming from the article, we had a list of babies born in NYC or in the US, with information about their ethnicities, the year they were born or the US states they were born in.
+We used the same template as in the article: the [Winogender Schemas].
+It is a quite famous one, developped at the beginning to !!!!!!!!!!!!!!!!!!!!!!!!

+It consists of 120 sentences with possible named entites: `Participant`, `Occupation` and a `Pronoun`.
+Yet, we have to clean the sentences, firstly by deleting the possible `the` before `Participant` or `Occupation`.

+For instance, this original winogender sentence : `'The $PARTICIPANT left the $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.'` was replaced by this one: `$PARTICIPANT left $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.`.

+Secondly, we wanted to make sure there were three named entities in each sentence to make things simpler, and, at the end, we made sure the `pronoun` was a nominative one, to avoid any english mistakes when building the sentences with real names.
+This cleaning process was really inspired by the article.
+We ended up with **89 sentences**, and this was good enough for our experiments.

+Having a cleaned and good sentence template, we could then look for datasets containing first names and some atteched information relative to the fields we wanted to study.
+We used four different datasets:
+- The one of the article, giving, as we said, a list of first names for each gender and ethnical categories.
+- The US baby names at the national level
+- The made available by the Open Data Website of New York City.
+- The US baby names dataset at the state level.

+With those datasets, we could get a random sentence from the template, and replace `$Occupation`, `$Participant` and the `Pronoun` by three random first names from the dataset for each test.
+We could repeat that process *n* times in order to make our results significant.

+>*note*: At the beginning, we wanted to apply this process to every possible sentences, but as we will explain later, it was not possible given our computanional power.
+This is why, for most of our test, we ran the test on **100 000 sentences**.

+**Validation process**

+After appplying the models on each sentence, it would return a prediction.
+This prediction takes the form of a list.

+We computed kind of a accuracy one.

 Since first names are not exclusive to each ethnical category or year, we computed a mean score averaged by the weights of the the first names in the considered category.

 For instance, we used this kind of pseudo-code to compute the score for each year: